 Sacred sites along your trail

 Location: Lapland, Eastern Lapland, Sodankylä, Pelkosenniemi, Kemijärvi.
 Read more about location.

 Arrival: By car and public transportation.
 Read more about arrival.

-Things to See: Fell tops, ravines, old forests, Luosto, Isokuru, Noitatunturi, Lampivaara and its amethyst mines, and mires.
+Things to See: Fell tops, gorges, old forests, Luosto, Isokuru, Noitatunturi, Lampivaara and its amethyst mine, and mires.

 Suitability: also for inexperienced hikers.
 Read more about level of difficulty.

-Services: Visitor and Culture Centre Naava, Café Loimu, rest spots, open wilderness huts, reservable huts, day trip huts, services of the Pyhä-Luosto tourist resort.
+Services: Visitor Centre Naava, Café Loimu, rest spots, open wilderness huts, rental huts, day-use huts, services of the Pyhä-Luosto tourist resort.
 Read more about services along the trail.

-Length: 45 kilometres; the exact length depends on the route choices and visitors can hike only part of the route also.
-There are several starting points including Pyhä-Luosto Visitor Centre Naava, Huttuloma, Rykimäkero and Luosto, Käyräsvaara on Main Road 4, and Torvinen hut.
+Length: 30 kilometres; the exact length depends on the route choices.
+Visitors can hike only part of the route or make the hike a lot longer (40-50 km) as they wish.
+There are several starting points including Pyhä-Luosto Visitor Centre Naava, Huttuloma, Rykimäkero and Luosto and a starting point to the Yli-Luosto part of the trail by the Main Road 4 at Vaisko village (Käyräsvaara).
 Read more about the starting points.

 Hiking season: The best time for hiking is in summer, but parts of the trail are also accessible in winter.

 The trail is managed and maintained by Metsähallitus.